 I host my own Matomo instance.
 Your data never leaves my server.

 I started to look for a self-hosted, privacy-respecting analytics solution.
-In the end, however, the technical cost of installing, maintaining, and securing a self-hosted solution wasn’t worth it (not to mention the techincal debt of PHP plus MySQL), so I decided to switch to SaaS.
+In the end, however, the technical cost of installing, maintaining, and securing a self-hosted solution wasn’t worth it (not to mention the technical debt of PHP plus MySQL), so I decided to switch to SaaS.

 Hugo comes with built-in support for Google Analytics, which I obviously didn’t use.
 While I found quite a few quality analytics products, I only specifically looked at solutions that allowed self-hosting.
 My reasoning was: if they’re confident enough in their product to open-source it and allow me to host it, I’m confident enough to pay them for it.